-Parents of students who are absent when a task is being held, or due to be handed in, should contact the classroom teacher or administration staff at the College that morning (or before if possible) outlining reasons for the absence.
+Parents of students who are absent when a task is being held, or due to be handed in, should contact the administration staff at the College that morning (or before if possible) outlining reasons for the absence.

-The student is to provide a written explanation of their absence, signed by their parents, to the class teacher on their return.
-Students will be expected to submit the task when they return to school (unless other arrangements have been made with the classroom teacher).
-If the task is a test, students will be given one day's notice (upon their return to school) that they will still be given this test.
+The student is to provide a written explanation of their absence, signed by their parents/carers, to the Curriculum Coordinator on their return.
+Students will be expected to submit the task when they return to school (unless other arrangements have been made).
+If the task is a test, students upon their return to school will be expected to complete the test.